 Checking one out for the whole semester may not be feasible, but it might help to grab it for a few weeks to study, or to help make sharing with a friend a little easier.

 3.)
 Comparison shop

 Search engines have made it easier than ever to find the lowest price on everything, and textbooks are no exception.
 They do have one qualification, though: changing editions.
 Particularly for math and science courses, problem numbers and answers are frequently among the only changes made from year to year.

 A variety of online stores will offer rental textbooks.
-These work just like the textbooks in high school did.
+These work, just like the textbooks in high school, did.
 You pay a fee at the start of the semester, and the company ships you the book.
 You ship it back at the end of the semester.
 Some sites will rent for around 60% of the price of a new book.

 5.)
 Get e-books

 In recent years, publishers have been increasingly moving toward e-book publication as a way to get their textbooks out.
 Printing and distribution costs are much lower, so the prices for the books themselves tend to be lower as well.
-As an added bonus, no one’s thrown their back out from carrying an e-reader all over campus!
+As a bonus, no one’s thrown their back out from carrying an e-reader all over campus!